ava/use-http/README.md

   // The time in milliseconds that cache data remains fresh.
   cacheLife: 0,

+  // Allows caching to persist after page refresh.
+Only supported in the Browser currently.
+  persist: false,

   // used to be `baseUrl`.
 You can set your URL this way instead of as the 1st argument
   url: 'https://example.com',